-Touring Grant funds may not be used for:
+Creativity Grant funds may not be used for:

-- General operating expenses for the applicant organization - Programs or events in which the Roster artist is not the primary focus of the performance or event - Programs or events that are not open to the public - Programs or events that are outside of Maryland - Supporting the presentation of a Touring Roster member(s) that is a salaried employee of the applicant organization - Re-granting - Activities that are principally recreational, therapeutic, or rehabilitative - Travel outside Maryland to present or produce arts - Projects chiefly for classroom use or in school activities - Activities not open to the general public - Scholarships awarded by the applicant organization for its own activities - Acquisition of capital assets - Capital improvements or purchases of permanent equipment - Activities for the exclusive benefit of an organization's members - Contributions to any persons who hold, or are candidates for, elected office - Contributions to any political party, organization, or action committee - Activities in connection with any political campaign or referendum - Lobbying activities - Expenses for activities or projects already completed at the time of grant application - Expenses for which the applicant has been awarded funds through another MSAC grant program. (i.e., an applicant may only be awarded MSAC funds once for any individual project expense; contact MSAC staff with questions) - Institutional indirect costs in excess of 10 percent of the total grant amount, for all MSAC grants not providing general operating support
+- Re-granting - Activities that are principally recreational, therapeutic, or rehabilitative - Travel outside Maryland to present or produce arts - Please note: The Project-Planning & Development Grant may be used for travel expenses outside of Maryland directly associated with research and development activities; the Project-Implementation Grant and General Operating Support Grant cannot support travel or activities occurring outside of Maryland - Projects chiefly for classroom use or in school activities - Activities not open to the general public - Scholarships awarded by the applicant organization for its own activities. - Acquisition of capital assets - Capital improvements or purchases of permanent equipment - Activities for the exclusive benefit of an organization's members - Contributions to any persons who hold, or are candidates for, elected office - Contributions to any political party, organization, or action committee - Activities in connection with any political campaign or referendum - Lobbying activities - Expenses for activities or projects already completed at the time of grant application - Expenses for which the applicant has been awarded funds through another MSAC grant program. (i.e., an applicant may only be awarded MSAC funds once for any individual project expense; contact MSAC staff with questions) - Institutional indirect costs in excess of 15 percent of the total grant amount, for all MSAC grants not providing general operating support